Finite orbits in multivalued maps and Bernoulli convolutions: Introduction

-The intersection set $A_t$ of the dark curves with the vertical line at $t$ is a well-studied object: the set of points with a unique address for $\nu_t,$ and for $\beta$-expansion.
-Around 1990, Erd\"os and co-authors started to consider the set of univoque numbers, which in Figure \ref{B5} appears as the set of parameters $t$ where the dark curves enter the overlap triangle ${\bf D},$ see Proposition \ref{univoque}.
-It was proved that $A_t$ is infinite for $t<t_2,$ see \cite{EJK} and its references, and Daroczy and Katai \cite{DaK,DaKa}.
+We define $A_t$ as the set of points with unique address for the parameter $t.$ Here, $A_t$ can be viewed as the intersection of the dark curves with the vertical line $x=t.$ These sets were studied by many authors, in connection with $\beta$-expansion.
+Around 1990, Erd\"os and co-authors started to consider those $\beta=1/t$ for which the equation $\sum_{k=1}^\infty c_kt^k=1$ has a unique solution $c_k\in\{ 0,1\}.$ They were called univoque numbers, and characterized in \cite{EJK} and \cite{AF}.
+In our Figure \ref{B5} the univoque parameters are those $t$ where the dark curves enter the overlap triangle ${\bf D},$ cf. Proposition \ref{univoque}.
+Furthermore, it was proved that $A_t$ is infinite for $t<t_2,$ see \cite{EJK} and its references, and Daroczy and Katai \cite{DaK,DaKa}.
 Komornik and Loreti \cite{KL} found the constant $\beta_{KL}\approx 1.7872$ at which $A_t$ becomes uncountable.
-Allouche and Cosnard \cite{AC} proved that this constant is transcendental.
-Glendinning and Sidorov \cite{GS} defined the set $A_t,$ proved that it contains accumulation points for $t\le s_2\approx 0.57$ and is a Cantor set for $\frac12<t<t_{KL}.$ Further work includes \cite{ACS,AF,Si2,Si3,Si9,Kal,JSS,KoLi} and the comprehensive paper of de Vries and Komornik \cite{dVK} on the topology of $A_t$ and of the set of univoque numbers.
+Allouche and Cosnard \cite{AC} proved that this number is transcendental.
+Glendinning and Sidorov \cite{GS} formally defined the set $A_t,$ proved that it contains accumulation points for $t\le s_2\approx 0.57$ and is a Cantor set for $\frac12<t<t_{KL}.$ Further work includes \cite{ACS,AF,JSS,Kal,KoLi,Si2,Si3,Si9} and the comprehensive paper of de Vries and Komornik \cite{dVK} on the topology of $A_t$ and of the set of univoque numbers.

 In Section 7 and 8, we provide a self-contained approach to all these results.
 While the quoted authors used $\beta$-expansions, we define binary itineraries and address curves, similar to the technique introduced by Milnor and Thurston \cite{MT} for the study of unimodal maps.
 In our view, $A_t$ is the set on which $G(x)= \{ g_0(x), g_1(x)\}$ acts as an ordinary map.
 Our basic Proposition \ref{conjlemma} says that the action of $G$ on $A_t$ is conjugate to the doubling map $g(x)=2x \mod 1$ on a corresponding subset of $[0,1],$ for all $t<t_2.$